mfagerlund/gradient-script/README.md

 }
 ```

-Convert it to GradientScript by marking what you need gradients for:
+Convert it to GradientScript (realistically, let your LLM convert it giving it a reference here - and/or free usage of the CLI) by marking what you need gradients for:

 ```typescript
 // distance.gs